Supported Sets -- A New Foundation For Nominal Sets And Automata: Name Abstraction and de Bruijn indices

-We call $\B$ the \emph{de Bruijn functor}. \end{definition} The definition of $\s{\B X}$ captures the idea of de Bruijn indices: We can think of the notation $\bind x$ as a lambda abstraction of nameless binder $\bind$ of a lambda term $x$. \begin{itemize} \item The variables referring to $\bind$ have the de Bruijn index of 0 (at the level of $x$), because there is no other binder between $x$ and \textqt{$\bind$}.
+The definition of $\s{\B X}$ captures the idea of de Bruijn indices: we can think of the notation $\bind x$ as a lambda abstraction of nameless binder $\bind$ of a lambda term $x$ (visualized in \autoref{figVisBruijn}): \begin{itemize}[topsep=3pt] \item The variables referring to $\bind$ have the de Bruijn index of 0 (at the level of $x$), because there is no other binder between $x$ and \textqt{$\bind$}.
 Since $\rho(0)$ is bound, $\s{\B X}(x)$ does not depend on whether $\rho(0)\in \s{X}(x)$.

 \item All other variables $\rho(k+1)\in \s{X}(x)$ refer to variables that are free in $\bind x$ and so refer to binders \textqt{more above} than $\bind x$.
 A variable $\rho(k) \in \s{\B X}(\bind x)$ refers to the same binder as the variable $\rho(k+1)\in \s{X}(x)$ under \textqt{$\bind$}, because the latter is one level further down. \end{itemize}